jonathf/dotfiles/.gnupg/README.rst

 -------------

-If you are tired of being prompted for password, it is possible to let GNOME keyring link PAM (login password) to GnuPG passfrase:
+If you are tired of being prompted for password, it is possible to let GNOME keyring link PAM (login password) to GnuPG passphrase:
 `<https://wiki.archlinux.org/index.php/GNOME/Keyring>`_

 The idea is that if your machine password is identical to your GPG passphrase,